The Grand Teton's Upper Exum Climbing Route

 Click to see original larger image

-Obviously, all climbing advice that follows should be taken with a grain of salt when it comes to the highly personal experience of climbing.
-This route has been carefully climbed by seniors, children, and climbers with all sorts of different body types, ages, and abilities.
+All climbing advice and opinions should be taken with a grain of salt when it comes to the highly personal experience of climbing.
 It's a puzzle and experience that is different for every climber.
+It's impossible for us to know how hard the climb will be for you, how well you will manage the hazards or how elastic your comfort zone will be with or without a rope.

 Maybe

 Peter Eubank climbed the Owen-Spalding route (your descent) at the age of 6.
-We mention that because it is sometimes reported that he was 5-years-old.
+We mention that because it's sometimes reported that he was 5-years-old.
 However, after some digging into several sources, it seems that he climbed Teewinot at 5, not the Grand.
-Peter and his family have had notable ripped-from-the-headlines life experiences that span the globe.
-Upon reflection, his climbing looks more like critical training.
-Nonetheless, if someone's bringing their 5-year-old preschooler on the Grand, it's probably all about their needs and desires instead of the kid's age-appropriate needs & desires.
+Peter's family has had notable ripped-from-the-headlines life experiences that span the globe which makes his climbing looks more like critical training.
+Nonetheless, if someone's bringing their 5-year-old preschooler on the Grand, it's probably all about the adult's needs and desires instead of the kid's age-appropriate needs & desires.

 Jenny Lake Climbing Rangers